nrkno/core-components/packages/core-scroll/readme.md

 ## Events

-*Note: Starting a `core-scroll` mousemove inside a iframe, and releasing the mouse outside, will fail to end movement.
+_Note: Starting a `core-scroll` mousemove inside a iframe, and releasing the mouse outside, will result in an incomplete action and fail to end movement.
 This is due to `mouseup` not bubbling though iframes.
-Please avoid iframes.*
+Please avoid iframes._

 ### scroll.change